saksh-aam/Rocket-Chat-GithubAPI-App/letzGo/README.md

 # GitHub Integration
-App that integrated GitHub with Rocket.Chat
+App that integrated GitHub with Rocket.Chat.
+This repo has been built completely by taking the reference from https://github.com/RocketChat/Apps.GitHub and webinars of Rocket.Chat

 ## Getting Started
 Now that you have generated a blank default Rocket.Chat App, what are you supposed to do next?